MarioArchives/Home-Finder/README.md

 On first launch the UI walks you through:

-1. **Search settings** — city, rent/buy, which site(s) to scrape (Rightmove, Zoopla, or both), and pages per source.
+1. **Search settings** — city, rent/buy, which site(s) to scrape (any combination of Rightmove, Zoopla, and OpenRent — note OpenRent is rentals only), and pages per source.
 2. **Scraping progress** — a live view of per-source pages and listings as the scraper works.
-When you pick both sources, they scrape in parallel.
+When you pick more than one source, they scrape in parallel.
 3. **Amenity preferences** — which optional nearby amenities to look up (climbing gyms, cinemas, gyms, parks), and an optional location pin to track commute distance per property.
 4. **Connect Telegram** (optional) — a dedicated step to hook up a Telegram bot for new-listing alerts.
 Has a **Skip for now** button; you can configure it later from the UI.